gcallah/Rationalism/scapegoat/trumpscapegoat.md

 similar to that loud-mouthed guy in their local bar, whom they either found hilarious or wanted to get banned.
-Whatever one thinks about whether Trump *incited* the Capitol Hill riot, he most certainly *inspired* it in this sense: while I see little evidence that the invaders of the Capitol seriously thought they were going to "seize power," they most certainly wanted to demonstrate that they had no *respect* for it, lounging around on the floor of the Senate, taking selfies in representatives' chairs, stealing the House speaker's podium, and running around shirtless wearing buffalo horns.
+Whatever one thinks about whether Trump *incited* the Capitol Hill riot, he most certainly *inspired* it in this sense: there is little evidence that the invaders of the Capitol seriously thought they were going to "seize power," but they most certainly wanted to demonstrate that they had no *respect* for it, lounging around on the floor of the Senate, taking selfies in representatives' chairs, stealing the House speaker's podium, and running around shirtless wearing buffalo horns.
 Those who condemned